-Have a cellphone?
-Expect a message from the feds this afternoon
+Feds send first emergency message test to cell phones

 Weather

-It's the first nationwide test of the system built by the federal government and cellphone carriers to warn Americans of an emergency, like a terror attack or a widespread disaster.
+It's the first nationwide test of the system built by the federal government and cell phone carriers to warn Americans of an emergency, like a terror attack or a widespread disaster.

 We've seen Amber Alerts for missing children and weather alerts for incoming thunderstorms or tornadoes.
-The presidential alert is like those, only it goes to virtually every cellphone in the country, and you can't turn it off.
+The presidential alert is like those, only it goes to virtually every cell phone in the country, and you can't turn it off.

 What is this?

 The federal government has long had a system to issue alerts over television and radio.
-It has grown more sophisticated since it was created in the 1950s, and now includes a system to send warnings to cellphones, too.
+It has grown more sophisticated since it was created in the 1950s, and now includes a system to send warnings to cell phones, too.
 (The TV and radio system is tested monthly.)

 The buzz and tone have the same feel and sound as those used for the Amber and weather alerts.

-The system is run by the Federal Emergency Management Agency, which says all of the country's major cellphone carriers participate.
+The system is run by the Federal Emergency Management Agency, which says all of the country's major cell phone carriers participate.

 The test was originally scheduled for September but was postponed as FEMA responded to Hurricane Florence.
-The law behind the cellphone notification system, which was passed in 2016, requires FEMA to run a test at least every three years.
+The law behind the cell phone notification system, which was passed in 2016, requires FEMA to run a test at least every three years.

 Is it a message from President Trump?